-(1) Any person directly or indirectly through one or more intermediaries, controlling, controlled by, or under common control with the Investment Professional or Financial Institution.
-(For this purpose, "control" would mean means the power to exercise a controlling influence over the management or policies of a person other than an individual); (2) Any officer, director, partner, employee, or relative (as defined in ERISA section 3(15)), of the Investment Professional or Financial Institution; and (3) Any corporation or partnership of which the Investment Professional or Financial Institution is an officer, director, or partner. (b) Advice is in a Retirement Investor's "Best Interest" ifmeets the "Care Obligation" if, with respect to the Retirement Investor, such advice reflects the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims, based on the investment objectives, risk tolerance, financial circumstances, and needs of the Retirement Investor, and does not place the financial or other interests of the Investment Professional, Financial Institution or any Affiliate, Related Entity, or other party ahead of the interests of the Retirement Investor, or subordinate the Retirement Investor's interests to their own. (c) A "Conflict of Interest" is an interest that might incline a Financial Institution or Investment Professional-consciously or unconsciously-to make a recommendation that is not in the Best Interest of the Retirement Investor distinterested. (d) A "Covered Principal Transaction" is a principal transaction that: (1) For sales to a Plan or an IRA:
+- (a) "Affiliate" means: - (1) (1) Any person directly or indirectly through one or more intermediaries, controlling, controlled by, or under common control with the Investment Professional or Financial Institution.
+(For this purpose, "control" would meanmeans the power to exercise a controlling influence over the management or policies of a person other than an individual);

+- (2) (2) Any officer, director, partner, employee, or relative (as defined in ERISA section 3(15)), of the Investment Professional or Financial Institution; and - (3) (3) Any corporation or partnership of which the Investment Professional or Financial Institution is an officer, director, or partner. - (b) Advice is in a Retirement Investor's "Best Interest" if meets the "Care Obligation" if, with respect to the Retirement Investor, such advice (A) reflects the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims, based on the investment objectives, risk tolerance, financial circumstances, and needs of the Retirement Investor, and (B) does not place the financial or other interests of the Investment Professional, Financial Institution or any Affiliate, Related Entity, or other party ahead of the interests of the Retirement Investor, or subordinate the Retirement Investor's interests to their own. - (c) A "Conflict of Interest" is an interest that might incline a Financial Institution or Investment Professional-consciously or unconsciously-to make a recommendation that is not in the Best Interest of the Retirement Investor distinterested.